TritonDataCenter/pkgsrc.smartos.org/index.markdown

 		</div>
 		<div class="col-md-3">
 			<h3>NetBSD</h3>
-			<p>We also offer daily builds for the latest NetBSD/amd64 development version.
-They are provided for developers working on the operating system, and for testing pkgsrc changes.</p>
+			<p>We also offer daily builds of pkgsrc trunk for NetBSD 10.0/amd64.
+They are provided for users and developers to run the latest packages without having to wait for the next branch.</p>
 		</div>
 	</div>
 	<div class="row">